AladinTork/Task-Board/README.md

 ## Description

 This apps allows the user to add tasks with the due date into a user-friendly UI.
 He can then move it around depending on the status of the task and can delete it.
+Can be found at: https://aladintork.github.io/Task-Board/

 ## Table of Content